Public private partnership models for national identity programs

 The public authority retains ownership of its assets.
 This ownership includes any assets acquired by the private company during the concession period.

-At the end of the contract, the public authority recovers its assets in its correct State.
+At the end of the contract, the public authority recovers its assets in their correct State.

 At-a-glance: the concession